Ocean acidification: Predicted future values

+Under a very high emission scenario (SSP5-8.5), model projections estimate that surface ocean pH could decrease by as much as 0.44 units by the end of this century, compared to the end of the 19th century.
+This would mean a pH as low as about 7.7, and represents a further increase in H+ concentrations of two to four times beyond the increase to date.

 Impacts on oceanic calcifying organisms

 Complexity of research findings

 The full ecological consequences of the changes in calcification due to ocean acidification are complex but it appears likely that many calcifying species will be adversely affected by ocean acidification.
 Increasing ocean acidification makes it more difficult for shell-accreting organisms to access carbonate ions, essential for the production of their hard exoskeletal shell.
 Oceanic calcifying organism span the food chain from autotrophs to heterotrophs and include organisms such as coccolithophores, corals, foraminifera, echinoderms, crustaceans and molluscs.

 Overall, all marine ecosystems on Earth will be exposed to changes in acidification and several other ocean biogeochemical changes.
 Ocean acidification may force some organisms to reallocate resources away from productive endpoints in order to maintain calcification.
 For example, the oyster Magallana gigas is recognized to experience metabolic changes alongside altered calcification rates due to energetic tradeoffs resulting from pH imbalances.

 Under normal conditions, calcite and aragonite are stable in surface waters since the carbonate ions are supersaturated with respect to seawater.
 However, as ocean pH falls, the concentration of carbonate ions also decreases.
 Calcium carbonate thus becomes undersaturated, and structures made of calcium carbonate are vulnerable to calcification stress and dissolution.
 In particular, studies show that corals, coccolithophores, coralline algae, foraminifera, shellfish and pteropods experience reduced calcification or enhanced dissolution when exposed to elevated CO_{2}.
 Even with active marine conservation practices it may be impossible to bring back many previous shellfish populations.

 Some studies have found different responses to ocean acidification, with coccolithophore calcification and photosynthesis both increasing under elevated atmospheric pCO_{2}, and an equal decline in primary production and calcification in response to elevated CO_{2}, or the direction of the response varying between species.

 Similarly, the sea star, Pisaster ochraceus, shows enhanced growth in waters with increased acidity.

 Reduced calcification from ocean acidification may affect the ocean's biologically driven sequestration of carbon from the atmosphere to the ocean interior and seafloor sediment, weakening the so-called biological pump.
 Seawater acidification could also reduce the size of Antarctic phytoplankton, making them less effective at storing carbon.
 Such changes are being increasingly studied and synthesized through the use of physiological frameworks, including the Adverse Outcome Pathway (AOP) framework.